ECommerce Platform

 Smart API Rate Limit Handling

 Smart API rate limit handling sits at the heart of any flexible commerce platform.
-Most businesses look at visible features during platform evaluation.
-They often overlook these technical safeguards that keep systems running during high-demand periods.
+Most businesses look at visible features during platform evaluation, often overlooking the technical safeguards that keep systems running during high-demand periods.

 Systems grind to a halt as real-time data flow stops completely.
 Requests stack up in a backlog because of throttling.
 New requests wait longer to process.
 Critical updates for inventory, orders, and customer data arrive late and become useless.